Written by Ari Parker — Updated: Wednesday, August 16, 2023

 Medicare Savings Programs (MSPs) are Medicaid-run aid for Medicare beneficiaries who have low incomes and resources.
 In some cases, Medicare Savings Programs may also be called Medicare Buy-In Programs or Medicare Premium Payment Programs.
 Benefits vary by program, but MSPs help Medicare beneficiaries pay for Medicare Part A and Part B premiums, Part A and B deductibles, coinsurance, and copayments.

-Eligibility is based on each Medicare Savings Program.
-For each program, there is a monthly income limit and a resource limit for both individuals and married couples.
+Generally, beneficiaries must have limited income and resources for MSP eligibility.
+Eligibility is different for each Medicare Savings Program.
+Each has its own monthly income limit and resource limit for both individuals and married couples.
 We detail the income and resource limits for each program below.

 Note: For each of the four Medicare Savings Programs, income and resource limits are slightly higher in Alaska and Hawaii due to higher costs of living.